CSCfi/fairdata-metax-v3/docs/user-guide/index.md

 Note that some queries might produce too many results to be practical to use without pagination.

-### Strict parameter validation
+### Common query parameters

+Some query parameters are common for all endpoints and are not explicitly listed in the Swagger documentation.

-By default, requests containing query parameters the API does not recognize will return an error.
+`strict`: By default, requests containing query parameters the API does not recognize will return an error.
 It can sometimes be useful during development to have the API ignore unknown parameters by including `?strict=false` in the query.

+`include_nulls`: By default, null values are omitted from responses.
+Set `?include_nulls=true` to keep null values.

 ### Value types